HaxGm/dotfiles/README.md

 ## Install

-Clone it wherever you like — the location is doesn't matter.
+Clone it wherever you like — the location doesn't matter.

 ```sh
 git clone <this repo> dotfiles